alpaka-group/alpaka/README.md

 Documentation
 -------------

+The [general documentation](doc/markdown/Index.md) is located within the `doc/markdown` subfolder of the repository.
-The source code documentation generated with [doxygen](http://www.doxygen.org) is available [here](http://computationalradiationphysics.github.io/alpaka/).
+The [source code documentation](http://computationalradiationphysics.github.io/alpaka/) is generated with [doxygen](http://www.doxygen.org).

 Accelerator Back-ends